snehamaheshwari07/Logic_in_Computer_Science/README.md

 - compute time
 - DPLL run count
 - Splitting rule count

 It also gives us the Satisfiable probability for each batch of 100 runs.

+To run this file:
-- To run this file, download the file.
+- Download the file.
 - Install the following libraries.
   - deepcopy
   - random